fatmakahveci/fatmakahveci.com-sources/content/python note/design_patterns.md

 ### 1.1 Abstract factory

 - Create entire product families without specifying their concrete classes
+- It takes over the responsibility of creating objects.

 ```python
 from abc import ABC, abstractmethod